Violin, Piano, Suzuki in the Schools Teacher

 From 2005 until 2010, she served as the Head of the String Department at the Metropolis School of the Performing Arts in Illinois, where she founded the chamber music and String ensemble programs.
 She has given master classes at several schools, and is frequently invited to serve on juries at competitions and auditions.

-Currently, Ms. Abe is a faculty member in the String , Piano and Suzuki Departments, Staff accompanist at the Sherwood Community Music Division at Columbia College Chicago, Illinois and an administrative director /program coordinator at Chicago Trio Chamber Music Workshop.
+Currently, Ms. Abe is a faculty member in the String , Piano and Suzuki Departments, Staff accompanist at the at Columbia College Chicago- Continuing and Community Education program, and an artistic director at Chicago Trio Chamber Music Workshop.

 Ms Abe maintains a private Violin and Piano Studio in Chicago and active accompanist in the Chicago area.